-Get help if you’ve been in an accident with a driver who was under the influence of drugs or alcohol
+Get help if you’ve been in an accident with a driver who was under the influence of drugs or alcohol.

-Although alcohol-impaired driving fatalities have steadily decreased in the past ten years, drunk driving injure hundreds every year in Georgia.
+Although alcohol-impaired driving fatalities have steadily decreased in the past ten years, drunk driving injures hundreds every year in Georgia.
 The penalty for driving under the influence (DUI) of drugs or alcohol is strict; offenders can receive jail time, hefty fines, and even a suspended license.
 However, victims involved in drunk driving collisions can pay the price with severe car damage and serious, catastrophic injuries.

-If you have suffered due to the negligence of a drunk driver, contact Mulholland & Sutlive, LLC, in Atlanta for help.
+If you have suffered due to the negligence of a drunk driver, contact Mulholland & Sutlive, LLC in Atlanta for help.
 Our personal injury law firm has helped hundreds of Georgia injury victims and their families.
 Call us today at (770) 350-2691 for a free case evaluation, or read below to understand more about DUI laws, common injuries and more.